 The Company truly believes in independence, responsibility, transparency, professionalism, accountability and code of ethics, which are the basic principles of corporate governance.
 The Company always stressed in achieving optimum performance at all levels by adopting and adhering to best corporate governance practices.
-The Company has focused on corporate governance as a means to maximize long-term stakeholders' value through disciplined and sustained growth and value creation.
+The Company has focused on corporate governance as a means to maximize long-term stakeholders' through Value creation, disciplined and sustained growth.

 The Company strives hard to achieve establishment of internal controls and risk management, internal and external communications, high standards of safety, health and environment management, accounting fidelity, product and service quality.
-The Company also believes that for a Company to succeed, it must consistently maintain commendable standards of corporate conduct towards its employees, customers, society and other stakeholders.
+The Company also believes that to succeed, it must consistently maintain commendable standards of corporate conduct towards its employees, customers, society and other stakeholders.